Edu4Chip/Didactic-SoC/doc/verification.md

 ## Keelhaul

-Later in the project once SoC is fully wired up, if we have memory models defined in IPXACT, we can use Keelhaul system to automatically create binary to run memory read+write test to each of the fields present in the peripheral memory map.
+Later in the project once SoC is fully wired up, if we have memory models defined in IP-XACT, we can use Keelhaul system to automatically create binary to run memory read+write test to each of the fields present in the peripheral memory map.